[Updated December 2020]

 20. Don’t add last-minute ‘what if’ items

 Be realistic about your trip and pack sensibly.
 Don’t pack in unnecessary things that you’ll probably never use.
 If you haven’t been to the gym in a while, you won’t suddenly start on your holiday – leave the gym clothes at home.
-Your trip to Mauritius might not require hiking boots, but you’ll definitely need a swimsuit.
+Your trip to Zanzibar might not require hiking boots, but you’ll definitely need a swimsuit.
 Always check the weather and decide what you might be able to buy on the other side.
 For example, do you really need to pack an umbrella or can you just buy a thin poncho along the road in case it rains?

 Tip: Planning a travel checklist ahead of time will help to avoid you panicking at the last minute and grabbing unnecessary items.